digitaltvguy/fswatch-Filesystem-Events-Watchfolder-Shell-Script/README.md

 If a file is removed from the watch folder, the script checks for this false event by examining the folder for the same file.
 If the file doesn’t exist, the event is ignored.

+** If you are using MacOS, there is "Notification Center" support for files added to the watchfolder and files that have completed their transfer to the final destination **

 ** MUST CONFIGURE LINES WITHIN CONFIGURATION SECTION **